 Our lab is focused on investigating the mechanism and function of signaling through a particular RTK family, the platelet-derived growth factor (PDGF) receptor family, in development of the cranial NCC-derived craniofacial skeleton.
-Further, we are interested in exploring the broader role of the PDGF family in mediating regional specificity throughout the mouse embryo.
-Signaling through PDGFRα plays a critical role in craniofacial development; mutant mouse models of the gene display phenotypes ranging from a cleft palate to shortening of the frontonasal masses and complete facial clefting.
-Functional analysis of PDGFRα signaling during mouse development has revealed roles in promoting migration of NCCs and proliferation and survival of the NCC-derived craniofacial mesenchyme.
-Recently, we have revealed a role for the other RTK in this family, PDGFRβ, in murine nasal septum and palatal shelf development.
-Despite these advances, several outstanding questions remain regarding the contribution of PDGFRα and PDGFRβ to development of the facial midline.
+Further, we are interested in exploring the broader role of the PDGF family in mediating regional specifity throughout the mouse embryo.
+Craniofacial development is a complex morphogenetic process, disruptions in which result in highly prevalent human birth defects.
+Signaling through the PDGFRs plays a critical role in this process in both humans and mice.
+Pdgfra mutant mouse models display a range of craniofacial phenotypes such as midline clefting, subepidermal blebbing and hemorrhaging.
+Functional analysis of PDGFRalpha signaling during mouse development has revealed roles in promoting migration of cranial NCCs, proliferation of the NCC-derived craniofacial mesenchyme and osteoblast differentiation.
+We have recently demonstrated a role for the other RTK in this family, PDGFRbeta, in murine craniofacial development, demonstrating that ablation of Pdgfrb in the NCC lineage results in increased nasal septum width, delayed palatal shelf development and subepidermal blebbing.
+Further, we showed that PDGFRalpha and PDGFRbeta genetically and physically interact in the craniofacial mesenchyme to form functional heterodimers with unique signaling properties, thus uncovering a novel mode of signaling for the PDGF family during vertebrate development.
+Despite these advances, several outstanding questions remain regarding the contribution of PDGFR homodimers and heterodimers to development of the facial midline.

-Our goal is to characterize novel intracellular pathways and cellular processes engaged downstream of PDGF receptor induction, as well as tissue-specific regulation of receptor expression throughout the mouse embryo.
-We utilize an array of complementary approaches such as phosphoproteomics, next-generation sequencing, conditional mutagenesis in the mouse embryo and in vitro primary cell activity assays to explore novel aspects of craniofacial biology and ultimately, provide therapeutic directions aimed at the treatment of human birth defects.
+Our goal is to characterize novel intracellular pathways and cellular processes engaged downstream of PDGFR induction, as well as tissue-specific regulation of receptor expression throughout the mouse embryo.
+A current project in the lab focuses on examining the in vivo dynamics of PDGFR dimer-specific formation and the resulting effects on gene expression and cell activity in the craniofacial mesenchyme.
+A second ongoing project seeks to characterize tissue-specific alternative RNA splicing downstream of PDGFRalpha signaling in the palatal mesenchyme.
+We utilize an array of complementary approaches such as bimolecular fluorescence complementation, phosphoproteomics, conditional mutagenesis in the mouse embryo, next-generation sequencing and in vitro primary cell activity assays to explore novel aspects of craniofacial biology and ultimately provide therapeutic directions aimed at the treatment of human birth defects.